cosmos/developer-portal/tutorials/7-cosmjs/5-create-custom.md

 <HighlightBox type="note">

-Note that `outPath` is created automatically during the transpilation.
+`outPath` is created automatically during the transpilation.
 This means that you will get no "missing dir" error, for instance if your `outPath` is incorrect.

 </HighlightBox>